apache/openwhisk/docs/catalog.md

 ```
 $ wsk action create myAction myAction.js
 ```
+To read the document from the database, you can use the `read` action in the cloudant package, this action can be included with your action `myAction` in an action sequence.

-Create an action sequence that get's the document first, then calls your current `myAction` that expects a document as input
+Create an action sequence using the `read` action, then calls your action `myAction` that expects a document as input.
 ```
 $ wsk action create sequenceAction --sequence /myNamespace/myCloudant/read,myAction
 ```